 How much does indexed life insurance cost?

-Indexed universal life insurance is one of the most expensive types of life insurance you can buy.
-The amount you pay is based on various personal factors, like your age, health, lifestyle and gender.
+The amount you pay for indexed life insurance is based on various personal factors, like your age, health, lifestyle and gender.
 Most indexed life insurance policies require a medical exam, which is also used to calculate your premium.

 The more coverage you have, the higher your premium will be.
 So if you choose a death benefit of $3 million, expect to pay a much higher premium than you would for a death benefit of $500,000.
 If you add riders to your policy, those will also increase the price.